WxboySuper/Forecast-Creator/CONTRIBUTING.md

 - Follow C# coding conventions
 - Use MVVM pattern for WPF components
-- Add XML documentation for public APIs
+- Add XML documentation for the public APIs
 - Include unit tests for new features

 ## Pull Request Process